How to Sync Asana Milestones to Google Calendar Events

 Click + Add mapping to sync additional fields, then Select a field for each tool and find the field you wish to map.

-Choose fields to sync between Asana and Google Calendar
+A screenshot showing how to Choose fields to sync between Asana and Google Calendar

 In order to sync guests to Google Calendar, you must add the contact’s email address to Asana and Google Contacts so that Unito can match them together.